Didn’t Find What You Need? Check out our Collection for Dog Nail Grooming here…

 - Clip nails outside or in a well lit room.

 In case of accidentally cut the quick and it’s bleed, use corn starch to staunch the bleeding.
 And, give a treat right away.

 Why do you need to clip your dog nail regularly?

 Dog with long toenails can be painful.
 When the dog’s toenails contact hard ground, like your kitchen floor, the hard surface pushes the nail back up into the nail bed and puts pressure on all the toe joints.
 It may even forces the toe to twist to the side.
 Your dog toes will become very sore or even arthritic.

 It’s recommended to clip your dog nails every 2 weeks for maintenance.
-For Most Effective Dog Nails Trimming, we recommend to use the Professional Dog Nail Clipper together with our Painless Dog Nail Trimmer.
+For Safe and Easy Dog Nails Grooming, we recommend to use the Professional Dog Nail Clipper together with our Quiet Dog Nail Trimmer.